Introduction to the InCountry Data Residency for Salesforce app

 - Viewing Serverless Functions

-The InCountry for Salesforce app is installed as a common package by following the standard procedure.
+The InCountry Data Residency for Salesforce package is installed as a common package by following the standard procedure.

 You must have permissions of a System Administrator to install the packages onto your Salesforce instance.